LordRadai/DebugManager-v2.0-Release/README.md

 * Press L3 + R3 to enable Debug Dash.
 While Debug Dash is active, the player character with move at triple the game's speed and have its gravity entirely disabled
 * When any Debug GUI is open, right click in the main game window (outside of GUI windows) to bring up a PopUp menu with some extra actions (such as FPS cap, FPS display)

+# Configuration file (userconfig.properties)
+The following entries are available for editing:
+1. App.FpsMode: can either be 0 (uncapped FPS), 1 (60 FPS), 2 (30 FPS), 3 (20 FPS).
+Keep in mind that setting this to Uncapped FPS is not enough to make the game run above 60 FPS.
+You need to also disable the Suppress update time option in game in the right click popup menu
+2. App.KeyboardOperation: enable or disable keyboard/mouse character inputs
+3. App.ShowFps: toggle FPS display in the top right corner
+4. App.TopMost: makes the game window stay on top of everything else, even if alt tabbed out
+5. App.Window.X	: starting X coordinate of the game window
+6. App.Window.Y: starting Y coordinate of the game window
+7. DrawSystem.bIsMultiThreadRendering: leave this to false.
+Multi thread rendering with debug draw requires a lot of memory to be assigned to the draw command buffer, and it can cause the game to lag, or crash if not enough memory is available.
+8. AppDebugManager.LogLevel: level of severity.
+Accepted values are NONE, INFO, WARN, ERROR and DEBUG.
+Leave this at ERROR, having this in DEBUG is only recommended for troubleshooting/reporting errors, since it causes a lot of file write operations in certain circumstances, and this harms performance
+9. AppDebugManager.OpenKey: key used to bring up the Debug GUI using your Keyboard.
+This is a Virtual Key Code, the full list is available here: https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes
+10. DamageHit.MaxAliveTime: how long a Damage Hit entity (grey sphere indicating hit location) stays alive
+11. Network.DisableServerMatching: this option is ignored in the Release version of DebugManager.
+Doesn’t matter it’s value, it will always force offline mode
+12. Renderer.bShowAabb: enables drawing of Axis Aligned Bounding Boxes for Havok shapes (if present).
+These shapes are often redundant and not used for actual collision, so this option is left to false by default
+13. ModelTestScene.IsTitleFlow: If true, the game will immediately go to the main menu, skipping the boot menu step

 # Debug Camera
 Press L3 + Triangle to cycle Debug Camera mode.
 The avaiable modes are:
   * Time stop free cam.
 Game is paused, you can move the camera.